Ulka Sasaki

-Yuta Sasaki (佐々木 佑太, Sasaki Yūta), known professionally as Ulka Sasaki (佐々木憂流迦, Sasaki Uruka), is a Japanese professional wrestler and former Mixed Martial Artist who currently competes in Pro Wrestling Noah.
-A professional competitor since 2010, he formerly competed for Ultimate Fighting Championship, Shooto, Deep, and Vale Tudo Japan.
+Yuta Sasaki (佐々木 佑太, Sasaki Yūta), known professionally as Ulka Sasaki (佐々木憂流迦, Sasaki Uruka), is a Japanese professional wrestler and former mixed martial artist.
+He is signed to Pro Wrestling Noah.
+He also appears in WWE, in their development territory NXT.

+A professional competitor since 2010, Sasaki formerly competed for Ultimate Fighting Championship, Shooto, Deep, and Vale Tudo Japan.
 He is the former Shooto Pacific Rim (132 lbs) Champion.

 Background

 Born and raised in Shizuoka, Sasaki was a talented wrestler and also began training in Brazilian jiu-jitsu from a young age.
 He wrestled for three seasons at Hiryū High School, finishing in the top 16 at the All-Japan High School Greco-Roman Wrestling Championships, and in 2009 Sasaki won the All-Japan Combat Wrestling Open Championships for the under 66 kg division.
 That same year, he also finished second at the All-Japan Amateur Shooto Championships.
 Later in 2013, Sasaki won the ADCC Japan Trial for the under 66 kg division.